 Transport on the Island:

 Getting around Nusa Penida is fairly straight forward as the island is not too large to navigate on your own.
 You can expect to pay more than you would in Bali for a scooter; around 70,000 rupiahs per day.

 What to See in Nusa Penida

 Diamond Beach is the crowning jewel in this island off Bali.
 What was once an inaccessible beach at the base of a dramatic cliff is now accessible thanks to inventive locals who have built stairs all the way down to the stairs.

 These stairs are not for the faint heated – they are steep, at times crumbling (towards the end) and you will need to use a couple of ropes to reach the beach safely.
 The beach is best enjoyed in the morning and until the early afternoon as the sun will eventually disappear behind the cliff.

 Just a short drive away is Kelingking Beach, the most photographed location in Nusa Penida.
 The view overlooking the beach has given Kelingking the nickname “T-Rex” and standing at the top of the viewpoint, you can soon see why!
 If you have time to make the trek down to the beach it is hands down one of the most beautiful beaches in Indonesia!

-The dramatic cliff edge is lined with a sketchy but safe staircase (closed shoes would be better than flip flops if you have the option).
+The dramatic cliff edge is lined with a sketchy but safe staircase.
+Be sure to wear closed shoes if you have the option.
 The staircase is lined with a bamboo railing which adds to the excitement of the trek down.
-Another bonus is to consider how remote the beach is – so you can enjoy one of the most beautiful beaches you have ever been on without the crowds!
+Another bonus is to consider how remote the beach is.
+You can enjoy one of the most beautiful beaches you have ever been on without the crowds!

 Thousand Islands (Pulau Seribu) View Point